cfrantz/tock/boards/opentitan/README.md

 ```shell
 $ make qemu
 ```

+Where OPENTITAN_BOOT_ROM is set to point to the OpenTitan ELF file.
+This is usually located at `sw/device/boot_rom/boot_rom_fpga_nexysvideo.elf` in the OpenTitan build output.
+Note that the `make ci-setup-qemu` target will also download a ROM file.

 QEMU can be started with Tock and a userspace app with the `qemu-app` make
 target: